renovatebot/renovate/docs/usage/docker.md

 #### ChartMuseum

 Maybe you're running your own ChartMuseum server to host your private Helm Charts.
-Here is how you would connect to a private Helm repository:
+This is how you connect to a private Helm repository:

 ```js
 module.exports = {